 Dr. Janet E. Smith recently retired from Sacred Heart Major Seminary in Detroit, MI.
 She is an acclaimed author, regular columnist and blogger, and has appeared on various television shows.
 Dr. Smith served three terms as a consulter to the Pontifical Council on the Family and also served as a member of the Anglican Roman Catholic International Commission, III for eight years.
 She has received three honorary doctorates and several other awards for scholarship and service.
 More than two million copies of her talk, “Contraception: Why Not” have been distributed.

 Theology of the Body I, Theology of the Body II, Theology of the Body III, Theology of the Body & the Marian Mystery

-Christopher West serves as President and Senior Lecturer for the Theology of the Body Institute.
-His global lecturing, best-selling books and multiple audio and video programs have made him one of the world’s most recognized teachers of St. John Paul II’s Theology of the Body.
+Dr. Christopher West serves as President of the TOB Institute and as Professor of Theological Anthropology in the jointly sponsored M.A. program with Pontifex University.
+His global lecturing, best-selling books, multiple audio and video programs, and popular podcast (co-hosted by his wife Wendy) have made him one of the world’s most recognized teachers of St. John Paul II’s Theology of the Body.
 His work has been featured in The New York Times, on ABC News, MSNBC, Fox News, and countless Catholic and Evangelical media outlets.

 Reverend Brett Brannen